Establish an Authorized Dealer Program

 Another advantage of setting up an Authorized Dealer Program is that it helps you proactively build and control your retail sales channel – with only those businesses you are comfortable representing your brand – as opposed to allowing that channel just to form naturally as your wholesale partners sell to any retailers who submit bulk orders for your products.

-Also, because these retailers have opted into your program, they, like your distributors and wholesalers, have an added incentive to follow your reseller pricing policy and other guidelines, and to take more care to advertise and sell your products in ways that reflect positively on your brand.
+Also, because these retailers have opted into your program, they, like your distributors and wholesalers, have an added incentive to follow your reseller pricing policy and other guidelines and to take more care to advertise and sell your products in ways that reflect positively on your brand.

-When these retailers have gone through the effort of applying to your Authorized Dealer Program, they will know that violating your reseller guidelines could result your company removing them from the approved retailer list – which will mean they won’t be able to acquire your inventory from wholesalers or distributors.
+When these retailers have gone through the effort of applying to your Authorized Dealer Program, they will know that violating your reseller guidelines could result in your company removing them from the approved retailer list – which will mean they won’t be able to acquire your inventory from wholesalers or distributors.

 In other words, your Authorized Dealer Program gives every retail partner who gets accepted into the program a reason to be on their best behavior when it comes to representing your brand.